-The faculty and staff of the Lawrence County School District will report all cases of suspected child abuse (sexual abuse, physical abuse, neglect).
+As mandated reporters, the faculty and staff of the Lawrence County School District will report all cases of suspected child abuse (sexual abuse, physical abuse, neglect).
 The following procedural steps will be used:

+- 1. Child Abuse Hotline will be contacted

+- 2. Teacher-Counselor consultation

-- 1. Teacher-counselor consultation - 2.
-Notify principal
+- 3. Notify Principal